 - May I take a leave of absence from college without losing PROMISE?

-I'm a West Virginia resident, and I've been admitted to WVU.
-Do I need to apply separately for the PROMISE Scholarship?
+Do I need to apply for the PROMISE Scholarship?

-In most cases, PROMISE may be stacked with WVU scholarships.
-However, there can be exceptions.
-PROMISE is tuition and fee specific, so if the student has other aid which is specifically meant to apply to tuition and fees, one must be reduced.
+In most cases, if you qualify for PROMISE it may be "stacked" with (used in addition to) WVU scholarships.
+However, there can are exceptions.
+For example, recipients of the Foundation Scholarship may not receive both PROMISE and the Foundation Scholarship.
+PROMISE is tuition and fee specific, so if a student has other aid which is specifically meant to apply to tuition and fees, one must be reduced.
 Also, financial aid cannot be more than the student's cost of attendance for financial aid purposes.

 PROMISE will not disburse unless the student is enrolled in at least twelve credit hours (full-time) by the end of the add/drop period each semester (although there may be exceptions for the student's final semester of eligibility).
 Also, please remember that PROMISE renewal requirements state you must have 30 earned credit hours in order to renew the scholarship for the following academic year.

-PROMISE scholarship students who have an approved medical or family emergency leave of absence from their college of attendance may continue their scholarship upon return without loss of eligibility or benefit so long as the student continues to meet all applicable eligibility standards.
-If a student needs to miss an upcoming term, an official Leave of Absence can be requested through consultation with the student’s academic advisor.
-Contact the Office of the University Registrar or your advisor for more information on an official Leave of Absence.
+PROMISE students who have an approved medical or family emergency leave of absence from their college of attendance may continue their scholarship upon return without loss of eligibility or benefit as long as the student continues to meet all applicable eligibility standards.
+If a student needs to miss an upcoming semester, an official leave of absence can be found at registrar.wvu.edu/forms.
+Contact the Office of the University Registrar or your academic advisor for more information.

 We highly recommend you review the PROMISE Scholarship website for current leave of absence policies.